SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 Sync/Filter: Off

-### Double-gated Buffer
-There are many variants on this where different combinations of logic are used.
-The point is to get an "If A and B, output C, else output (whatever level you want it to default to)"

-INSEL:
-* X: D - When G is high, D is output
-* Y: G - When G1 is low, the output is low.
-* Z: /G - When G is high, the output is low.

-LUT:
-* 000: 0
-* 001: 0
-* 010: 0
-* 011: 1
-* 100: 0
-* 101: 0
-* 110: 0
-* 111: 0
-Ergo: TRUTH = 0x08

-Clock: N/A

-Sync/Filter: Off

 ### Buffer (0 clock delay), 2 clock delay or 4 clock delay for level events
 Without the synchronizer or prescaler, this is just a buffer (which is far from useless - you can use a LUT with this truth table and no synchronizer to get a level event onto a pin; For example, if you're on a 14-pin DD series.
 You've got the 3 PWM outputs coming from PC1-3, and the two TCD's on PD6 and PD7, you can't get any more PWM channels directly.
 If you're on a 14-pin tiny, and you've taken over TCA0 to do the 16-bit PWM that you need (TCA0 event output only works in SINGLE mode, not SPLIT mode, supposedly.
 I should probably check that the WO outputs aren't actually still being fed - that would make this trick go from niche to "widely useful", because any time that the pin on the low half of a TCA is used or missing, you could reclaim the PWM channels this way.)